Local Limit Theorem in negative curvature: Introduction

 \section{Introduction}

-Let $(M, g)$ be an $m$-dimensional closed connected Riemannian manifold of negative curvature, and $(\wt{M}, \wt{g})$ its universal cover endowed with the lifted Riemannian metric.
-Let us denote by $d$ the distance on $M$, $\M$, as well as on their unit tangent bundles $\pi : SM \to M$ and $\pi : S\M \to \M$ (see \cite{PPS} for various distances on $M$ and on $SM$ and the equivalences between them).
-We denote the natural projection $(\wt{M}, \wt{g})\to (M, g)$ and its derivative by $\Dppi$.
+Let $(M, \fg)$ be an $m$-dimensional closed connected Riemannian manifold of negative sectional curvature, and $(\wt{M}, \wt{\fg})$ its universal cover endowed with the lifted Riemannian metric.
+Let us denote by $d$ the distance on $M$, $\M$, as well as on their unit tangent bundles $SM$ and $S\M$ (see \cite{PPS} for various distances on $M$ and on $SM$ and the equivalences between them).
+Let us denote by $\pi : SM \to M$ and $\pi : S\M \to \M$ the projection of each vector to its base point and by $\Dppi$ the natural projection $(\wt{M}, \wt{\fg})\to (M, \fg)$ and its derivative.
 The fundamental group $\G=\pi_1(M)$ acts on $\wt{M}$ as isometries such that $M=\wt{M}/\G$. {Let $M_0$ be a bounded fundamental domain for this action.}